code4it-dev/c4it-hugo/content/article/2023/oh-my-posh-integrated-terminal-windows11/index.md

 ## Further readings

-The first time I read about OhMyPosh it was on Scott Hanselman's blog.
+The first time I read about OhMyPosh, it was on Scott Hanselman's blog.
 I couldn't make his solution work - and that's the reason I wrote this article.
-However, in his article, he shows how he customized his own Terminal with more glyphs and icons, so you might want to give it a read.
+However, in his article, he shows how he customized his own Terminal with more glyphs and icons, so you should give it a read.

 🔗 [My Ultimate PowerShell prompt with Oh My Posh and the Windows Terminal | Scott Hanselman's blog](https://www.hanselman.com/blog/my-ultimate-powershell-prompt-with-oh-my-posh-and-the-windows-terminal)